danstafford/danstafford.github.io/docs/using-curl-for-testing-api-requests.md

 There are many API testing products such as [Postman](https://www.postman.com/), [Swagger](https://inspector.swagger.io/builder), and [Paw](https://paw.cloud/) that are easy to use, cleanly designed, and full of useful features.
 Curl is not a direct replacement for these products, but it is a useful tool that has some advantages.
 Using curl to test API requests is fast and straightforward.
-As a command line tool, curl allows you to make an API request directly from your computer and in a format that can easily can be copied and shared cross-platform.
+As a command line tool, curl allows API requests to be made directly from your computer and in a format that can easily can be copied and shared.
 And unlike some API testing products, there is no cost, signup, or extraneous functionality.

 ## Prerequisites

-To get the most out of this tutorial, having some knowledge of these topics is helpful.
+Knowledge of the following topics will be helpful before reading this article.
 - Using the command line
 - A basic understanding of the four main parts of a [REST API](https://www.freecodecamp.org/news/rest-api-tutorial-rest-client-rest-service-and-api-calls-explained-with-code-examples/) request
   - The endpoint - this is the URL of the server where the resource is located